 Patients being discharged to their home need detailed instructions about follow-up care, and family members or other caregivers may need training to provide care.
 If patients and family members are not taught how to give drugs, implement treatment, and monitor recovery, adverse outcomes and readmission are more likely.
 Writing down follow-up appointments and drug schedules may help patients and family members.
 At discharge, a copy of a brief discharge summary plan should be given to patients or family members in case they have questions about care before the primary care physician receives the official summary plan.

-To another health care facility
+Discharge to another health care facility

 When a patient is discharged to a nursing home or to another facility, a written summary should be sent with the patient, and a full copy should be sent electronically to the receiving institution, also, a phone call should be made to the receiving facility.
 Ideally, the discharging practitioner should call the physician, nurse practitioner, or physician assistant who will be caring for the patient in the new facility.
 The summary must include complete, accurate information about the following: